kdally/fault-tolerant-flight-control-drl/README.md

 > Fault tolerant flight control for the Cessna Citation 500.
 First-ever use of Deep Reinforcement Learning for jet aircraft.
 Employed Soft Actor Critic (SAC).

-> Developped as part of a Master's Thesis at the Control & Simulation Division of Delft University of Technology.

 ## Install